Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Consumer Behavior and Optimal Pricing

 \section{Consumer Behavior and Optimal Pricing}

-This section examines consumer behavior and the seller's optimal pricing policy.
-For the sake of simplicity, it is assumed that the consumer makes a purchase whenever she is indifferent.\footnote{This assumption is not essential for the equilibrium analysis of the strategic interaction.
-If the consumer does not purchase, the seller would be incentivized to reduce the price and thus, which would contradict the concept of equilibrium.}
+This section examines consumer behavior and the seller's optimal pricing policy, assuming that the consumer adheres to the preferred personal equilibrium.
+In addition, for simplicity, the consumer is assumed to make a purchase whenever she is indifferent.\footnote{This assumption is not crucial for the equilibrium analysis of the strategic interaction, since if the consumer does not buy, the seller would deviate by lowering the price, leading to the current strategy profile to be non-equilibrium.}